martinLARD/Pinn/README.md

-Carreau and HB0 are the corresponding version of the PINNS with the overleaf file.
+Carreau and HB0 are the corresponding version of the PINNS mentionned in the overleaf file.
 HB1 is the version with eta_cara=eta(gamma_0)